-The word “Unified” means it is a common standard not a particular companies standard so the service and functionality will be the same for all the ECU manufacturers(OEM) The word “Diagnostics” means it is a technique to identify any kind of illness(faults) of the vehicle.
+The word “Unified” means it is a common standard, not a particular company standard, so the service and functionality will be the same for all the ECU manufacturers(OEM).
+The word “Diagnostics” means it is a technique to identify any kind of illness(faults) of the vehicle.
 It also allows us to reprogram and calibrate the sensors.

-Tester to communicate with ECUs, each car is having OBD interface port with the help of an OBD interface cable we can connect with the car and we can able to read the fault codes or reprogram or calibrate the sensors.
+Tester to communicate with ECUs, each car has having OBD (On-Board Diagnostics) interface port.
+With the help of an OBD interface cable, we can connect with the car, and we can read the fault codes or reprogram or calibrate the sensors.

 Why do we need diagnostics in vehicles?

 Communication protocol means it is used to communicate between two microcontrollers or to communicate between a controller and a computer to transfer the data.
-In automotive electronics we have ECUs.
+In automotive electronics, we have ECUs (Electronic Control Unit).
 These diagnostic protocols are used to identify the faults in ECU.

 The general UDS protocol is defined in some sub-standard of ISO-14229.
 Also, the standard ISO-14229 consists of the following parts,

 - ISO 14229-1: Specification and requirements for UDS Protocol